sanger-cellular-informatics/Targeton-Designer/README.md

 ### 3.3 Primer3 Output CSV file
 It contains all the additional information from Primer3 for the individual primers.
 Column order can be specified through the Designer tool config.
 In this example, primer pairs have been ranked first by `stringency` and then by `product_size`, according to the default config file.
-Example only showing the first 10 rows of the file (plus, in the table, the first 4 rows with a different stringency).
+See example showing the first 10 rows of the file (plus, in the table, the first 4 rows with a different stringency).

 | primer_type | primer          | penalty | stringency | sequence             | primer_start | primer_end | tm     | gc_percent | self_any_th | self_end_th | hairpin_th | end_stability | chromosome | pre_targeton_start | pre_targeton_end | product_size | targeton_id | pair_uid                             |
 |-------------|-----------------|---------|------------|----------------------|--------------|------------|--------|------------|-------------|-------------|------------|---------------|------------|--------------------|------------------|--------------|-------------|--------------------------------------|